-RULONA states a notary public is responsible for the security of the notary public's stamping device and shall not allow another individual to use the device to perform a notarial act.
-This section sets forth required actions for disabling or rendering the stamping device unusable upon commission resignation, revocation, or expiration; stamp expiration; or the death or incompetency of the notary public.
-If the stamping device is lost or stolen, this section requires, upon discovery, the notary public or notary public's personal representative or guardian to promptly notify the Secretary of State.
+RULONA would state a notary public is responsible for the security of the notary public's stamping device and shall not allow another individual to use the device to perform a notarial act.
+This section would set forth required actions for disabling or rendering the stamping device unusable upon commission resignation, revocation, or expiration; stamp expiration; or the death or incompetency of the notary public.
+If the stamping device is lost or stolen, this section would require, upon discovery, the notary public or notary public's personal representative or guardian to promptly notify the Secretary of State.